 Canon 100D versus Canon 5D Mark IV

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in March 2013 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (5D Mark IV) sensor.
 The 100D has a resolution of 17.9 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 100D and the Canon 5D Mark IV is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).